codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 toc: true
 ---

 A Git Source is a unique entity created for use with GitOps Runtimes in Codefresh.
 A Git Source connects to a Git repository within your organization, serving as an easy way to manage the deployment and configuration of Argo CD applications on clusters.
 Every resource in the Git repo referenced by the Git Source is always synced to the cluster.
 Codefresh manages the Git Source itself as an Argo CD application.

-For a deeper understanding of how Git Sources interact with GitOps Runtimes and Argo CD applications, explore [Git Source Concepts](#git-source-concepts).
+To understand how the Git Source interacts with GitOps Runtimes and applications, explore [Git Sources, GitOps Runtimes, Argo CD applications](#git-sources-gitops-runtimes-argo-cd-applications).

-Codefresh supports two types of Git Sources: [Standard and Restricted Git Sources](#standard-and-restricted-git-sources):

-The Standard Git Source is the Git Source you would usually create to house application manifests.

-For multi-tenancy organizations with multiple development teams creating and deploying applications for different customers on the same cluster, Restricted Git Sources are the answer.
-Argo CD uses Application Projects to control
-With Restricted Git Sources, Codefresh removes the complexity of setting up Application Projects with the correct permissions.
+Argo CD applications can be synced to the namespace of your choice, instead of the Runtime's namespace, as is the default.
+Codefresh removes the complexity from the manual configuration required to sync and manage application resources in different namespaces through the Restricted Git Source.

+Codefresh administrators can set up Restricted Git Sources with the Git repo, cluster and namespace definitions, and Codefresh manages the Argo CD applications synced to the Git Source, ensuring secure compliance without complex administrative overhead.
+See

 Restricted Git Sources:
-Tailored control on which teams can create what applications and where Codefresh administrators can set up Restricted Git Sources with the precise constraints for each team.
-Codefresh automatcially creates the Application Project with the psettings and  The Restricted Git Sources enforces the creation and deployment requirements for the teams, ensuring user compliance without complex adminstrative overhead.

-Teams can focus on creating applications, while the  Restricted Git Source takes care of the deployments.
-Codefresh simplifies the process
+* Are optimized for multi-tenant organizations where multiple development teams create and deploy applications for different customers on the same cluster
+* Control which teams can create what applications and where

+See how the Restricted Git Source enforces secure deployment boundaries in [Use case: Restricted Git Source in multi-tenant environment](#use-case-restricted-git-source-in-multi-tenant-environment).

+[Standard and Restricted Git Sources](#standard-and-restricted-git-sources) explains the differences between the two types of Git Sources.
 You can create, edit, and delete both types Git Sources directly within the Codefresh UI.
 See [Git Source settings](#git-source-settings) and [Create a Git Source](#create-a-git-source).

-Co

-## Git Source concepts
+## Git Sources, GitOps Runtimes, Argo CD applications

 Let's look at how the Git Source interacts with other entities such as GitOps Runtimes, Argo CD applications, and Application Projects.